gorakhargosh/watchdog/docs/source/introduction.rst

               Windows API.

-              You can use hashing for only those files in which you are interested in your event handlers to determine whether this although it is rather slow. |project_name| does not attempt to handle this on Windows.
+              You can use hashing for only those files in which you are interested in your event handlers to determine this, although it is rather slow. |project_name| does not attempt to handle this on Windows.
 It is left to your discretion.